-8. How will you help me to support my son's learning?

-- By staying in touch as much as possible during your son's time at the school - Through Edulink, our online service, that keeps you informed about everything you need to know, including achievement and behaviour points - By Google Classroom, with lesson resources that can be accessed at home - By being in email contact if you have any concerns - The school encourages you to take an active role in your son's education by attending Information Evenings and other school events - The SENDCo is present at every Information Evening, and parents/carers can request a meeting at any time they need to

-9. How will I be involved in discussions about and planning for my son's education?

-- By meeting with the SENDCo during transition, and at the start of your son's education at HBS - By contributing to your son's Passport - By attending consultation and Information evenings when the SENDCo is always present - By contacting the SENDCo, either by phone or email, as soon as you have a concern, or otherwise, about your son's progress. - By completing school parental views questionnaires
+- 8. How will you help me to support my son's learning? - By staying in touch as much as possible during your son's time at the school - Through Edulink, our online service, that keeps you informed about everything you need to know, including achievement and behaviour points - By Google Classroom, with lesson resources that can be accessed at home - By being in email contact if you have any concerns - The school encourages you to take an active role in your son's education by attending Information Evenings and other school events - The SENDCo is present at every Information Evening, and parents/carers can request a meeting at any time they need to - 9.
+How will I be involved in discussions about and planning for my son's education? - By meeting with the SENDCo during transition, and at the start of your son's education at HBS - By contributing to your son's Passport - By attending consultation and Information evenings - By booking an appointment with the SENDCo or the Assisant SENDCo post Information evenings ( usually within a few days after parents evenings) - By contacting the SENDCo, either by phone or email, as soon as you have a concern, or otherwise, about your son's progress. - By completing school parental views questionnaires